 Kendra Morris grew up listening to soul records and harmonizing with her mother, also a singer.
 She debuted her long player of original songs, Banshee, in summer 2012 on Wax Poetics Records.
 “Although she could be compared to Amy Winehouse, Adele, and Joss Stone,” says Interview magazine, “the best analogy for Morris might be a modern-day Janis Joplin.”
 Led by the single “Concrete Waves” and its film noir music video, the album is currently gaining traction in Europe and Japan.
-The first single of her upcoming covers album Mockingbird (July 30 on Wax Poetics Records), the Pink Floyd classic “Shine On You Crazy Diamond,” can be heard on the trailer for the Colin Farrell film Dead Man Down.
+The first single of her covers album, Mockingbird (dropped July 30 on Wax Poetics Records), the Pink Floyd classic “Shine On You Crazy Diamond,” can be heard on the trailer for the Colin Farrell film Dead Man Down.

 Wax Poetics Records Discography

 “Pow” b/w “Pow (Doc Delay Remix)” (WPR022) · iTunes

 “Shine On You Crazy Diamond” b/w “Evil” (WPR027) · iTunes

 “I have always loved doing covers, because it is a way to breathe a new life into something that I respect,” says Kendra Morris, a singer based in New York City who grew up listening to soul records and harmonizing with her mother in the car.
 “I think it is important to pay respect to the creator; however, it is so important to bring your own vision to it as well.
 Everybody hears a song differently.
 The great thing about a cover is you can take the thing that drew you in originally and build on that or put your own spin on it.
 Or bring it out so others can more easily hear what you were hearing.”